freenas/freenas-docs/userguide/services.rst

 running.
 To see the error message that occurs when %brand% tries to start the FTP service, go to
 :menuselection:`System --> Advanced`,
-check the box "Show console messages in the footer" and click "Save".
-Next, go to
-:menuselection:`Services --> Control Services`
-and switch the FTP service off then back on in the GUI.
+check the box :guilabel:`Show console messages in the footer` and click :guilabel:`Save`.
+Next, go to :menuselection:`Services --> Control Services` and switch the FTP service off, then back on.
 Watch the console messages at the bottom of the browser for errors.

-If the error refers to DNS, either create an entry in your local DNS server with the %brand% system's hostname and IP address or add an entry for the IP address of the %brand% system in the "Host name database" field of
-:menuselection:`Network --> Global Configuration`.
+If the error refers to DNS, either create an entry in the local DNS server with the %brand% system's hostname and IP address or add an entry for the IP address of the %brand% system in the :guilabel:`Host name database` field of :menuselection:`Network --> Global Configuration`.